PortBlueSky/thread-puddle/README.md

 ### `withTransfer(value, [transferList])`

-This helper can be used **bi-directional**, to transfer values to a worker thread as method call argument(s), or to transfer values from a worker thread method.
+This helper can be used **bi-directional**, to transfer values to a worker thread as method call argument(s), or to transfer return values from a worker thread method.

 Arguments: